RTC to run bus services to Sabarimala from all depots

 A flat commission at the rate of Rs.
 300 per bus per day will be paid irrespective of number of buses booked during the year 2016-17 to automatic booking agents, RTC ‘Nesthams’ and Guruswamys, said a press release.

-For the convenience of the devotees, audio and video facility will be provided in all the special buses, apart from special arrangements to help passenger luggage.
+For the convenience of the devotees, audio and video facility will be provided in all the special buses, apart from special arrangements made to help passengers with their luggage.

 Please Email the Editor